 What is a Patent?

-A patent is a right granted by a sovereign country for the exclusive use of an invention that is useful, novel, and nonobvious.
-It is a method for countries to encourage scientific innovation by providing a right for the innovator to use his invention exclusively or to license it, ultimately profiting from the labor that was put into the inventing process.
+A patent is a right or license granted by a sovereign country for the exclusive use of an invention that is useful, novel, and non-obvious.
+Patents allow countries to encourage scientific innovation by providing a right for the innovator to use his invention exclusively or to license it, ultimately profiting from the labor that was put into the inventing process

-What is relevant for our industry is that software can also be patented, since patent classifications derive from the IPC, and it falls under class G06 (specifically subgroup G06F9/40).
+Patents are relevant for our industry because software can also be patented since patent classifications derive from the IPC, and it falls under class G06 (specifically subgroup G06F9/40).

 Bitsapphire’s Patent Consulting Services

-We do not do the patent filing ourselves; we help startups and companies prepare their blockchain or crypto related patent filings.
+Bitsapphire can not file a patent for you, but we can help your company or startup prepare to file a blockchain or crypto related patent.
 We only provide assistance for blockchain and crypto industries.
-If the patent application process has already begun, regardless of what stage it is in, we can work with you as long as your idea is patentable.
+If the application process has already begun, regardless of what stage, we can work with you as long as your idea is patentable.

-In the initial discussions, we also assist in identifying patentable subject matter.
-If the client has several ideas, we can help her or him figure out what is truly an ‘invention’ and what can be further expanded so that it becomes an invention.
+During initial discussions, we can also assist in identifying patentable subject matter.
+If a client has several ideas, we can help him or her figure out what is truly an ‘invention’ and what needs to be further expanded so that it can become an invention.

-Once our work with the client is done, the document goes to the patent lawyer, the patent lawyer reviews it again, and if he has questions, he can easily contact us, because we are happy to work with patent lawyers.
-Once the patent lawyer is satisfied with the document, then the patent lawyer can submit a formal application to the relevant patent office.
+Once our work with a client is done, the legal documents will be sent to the patent lawyer.
+The lawyer will review the documents, and if he has questions, he can easily contact us.
+Once the patent lawyer is satisfied with the document, he can submit a formal application to the relevant patent office.